Mattia-Bieler/Supermarket_Customer_Information_Project/README.md

 An age column was added, calculated as 2025 - year_birth, to simplify demographic analysis and support targeted marketing.
 Outlier detection was performed using a custom IQR-based function on the age and income_$ columns, and unrealistic ages and one extreme income value were manually removed, while valid high salaries were retained to maintain data integrity.

 The ad_data table was created to store advertisement-related information, and consistency checks between the marketing_data and ad_data tables were performed.
 I first verified that no duplicate id’s or NULL values existed in the ad_data dataset.
 Mismatched id entries in ad_data that did not exist in marketing_data were then identified and removed, ensuring alignment and maintaining data integrity for analysis.

-Both tables were then exported as ad_data_cleaned.csv and marketing_data_cleaned.csv.
+To facilitate the analysis using PostgreSQL, several functions were developed to assess the customer demographic groups (country, education, and marital status).
+Two examples include the average_spend_by and ad_effectiveness_by functions, which are detailed in the appendix.
+After completing the analysis, both tables were exported as ad_data_cleaned.csv and marketing_data_cleaned.csv for import into Tableau.

 ## Dashboard: Design and Development
 [__VIEW DASHBOARD ON TABLEAU PUBLIC__](https://public.tableau.com/app/profile/mattia.bieler/viz/2MarketSupermarketDashboard/2MarketInformation1)